aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>6</sup>&nbsp;So Haman came in.
-And the king said unto him: ‘What shall be done unto the man whom the king delights to honour?’—Now Haman said in his heart: ‘Whom would the king delight to honour besides myself?’— <sup>7</sup>&nbsp;And Haman said unto the king: ‘For the man whom the king delights to honour, <sup>8</sup>&nbsp;let royal apparel be brought which the king uses to wear, and the horse that the king rides upon, and on whose head a crown royal is set; <sup>9</sup>&nbsp;and let the apparel and the horse be delivered to the hand of one of the king’s most noble princes, that they may array the man therewith whom the king delights to honour, and cause him to ride on horseback through the street of the city, and proclaim before him: Thus shall it be done to the man whom the king delights to honour.’
+ <sup>6</sup>&nbsp;So Hâman came in.
+And the king said unto him: ‘What shall be done unto the man whom the king delights to honour?’—Now Hâman said in his heart: ‘Whom would the king delight to honour besides myself?’— <sup>7</sup>&nbsp;And Hâman said unto the king: ‘For the man whom the king delights to honour, <sup>8</sup>&nbsp;let royal apparel be brought which the king uses to wear, and the horse that the king rides upon, and on whose head a crown royal is set; <sup>9</sup>&nbsp;and let the apparel and the horse be delivered to the hand of one of the king’s most noble princes, that they may array the man therewith whom the king delights to honour, and cause him to ride on horseback through the street of the city, and proclaim before him: Thus shall it be done to the man whom the king delights to honour.’
 </div></td> </tr>